RickStrahl/wwMongoDb/README.md

 Otherwise set your environment like this:

 ```
-CD <installFolder>
+CD <installFolder>\Fox
 DO _config
 ```

 Make sure that MongoDb is running.
-The demos assume you're running MongoDb on the local machine on the default port (27018).
+The demos assume you're running MongoDb on the local machine on the default port (27017).
 If you're running on a different server, or you use a different port make sure to adjust the connection string.

 To start MongoDb locally, you can use: